Project PEOLC14

 2. What are the practical benefits to community dwelling older people of using SNAP to consider the ‘whole’ person?

-District Nursing services play a key role in helping older people with both chronic and acute conditions within a community-setting, and so provide an appropriate setting for exploring SNAP’s utility with older people.
-Two district nursing teams will take part.
-We will train all members of the District Nursing teams in how to deliver SNAP, and SNAP will be implemented as a District Nursing service improvement running independently of the pilot study (so that SNAP will be part of the teams’ routine care provision for all patients).
+District Nursing services played a key role in helping older people with both chronic and acute conditions within a community-setting, and so provided an appropriate setting for exploring SNAP’s utility with older people.
+Two district nursing teams took part.
+We trained all members of the District Nursing teams in how to deliver SNAP, and SNAP was implemented as a District Nursing service improvement running independently of the pilot study (so that SNAP will be part of the teams’ routine care provision for all patients).

-We will conduct a qualitative study of SNAP with older adults who are either living independently in the community or within sheltered accommodation.
-This study will run alongside delivery of SNAP in routine practice and will involve the four tasks outlined below.
+We conducted a qualitative study of SNAP with older adults who are either living independently in the community or within sheltered accommodation.
+This study ran alongside delivery of SNAP in routine practice and involved the four tasks outlined below.

 Task 1 Pre-pilot workshops with District Nursing teams to identify District Nurses’ hopes, expectations and concerns about using SNAP within the pilot study.